 3. Cloud Networking experts always on hand

 The advantages of using a networking as a service model aren’t only about hardware.
 Another major advantage is having access to an independent IT department that can quickly resolve any networking problems you might have.

 “When you have a network problem, you have one person to call,” says Paul Arthur, Systems Engineer with Aruba Networks.

 "When you have someone different providing physical hardware and service, you might run into problems where your IT guys say, ‘Oh, it’s a hardware problem.
 You need to call a vendor’.”

 A managed services provider becomes an all-in-one solution when issues arise.
 What’s more, because they’re a group of experts who handle networking problems for a number of different organizations, they often have more experience than an in-house IT department and can get you back to work even faster.

 The Future of Networking is as a Service

 With the importance of keeping security technology up to date and the need to quickly account for any changes in the size of your organization, networking is a perfect fit for the as-a-service model.
 Companies that utilize networking as a service are companies that are more flexible, have more stable expenses and resolve their networking problems faster.

 Your company can’t function without keeping your employees connected.
 If you’d like to have top-of-the-line experts working on your network, you can do so by using a managed services provider like Prime Secured.
-Click here to learn more about how Prime can put networking worries to rest—along with other hardware and software concerns.
+Contact Prime to learn more about how we can put networking worries to rest—along with other hardware and software concerns.